 Books in this section use a particular modeling language (e.g. first-order logic, UML, E/R,…) to illustrate the modeling concepts though the focus is not on the language but on the clear description of the modeling primitives.

-Only the books I’ve personally read are included in the list (yes! this means that if you want me TO review your book you must hand me a copy ).
+Only the books I’ve personally read are included in the list (yes! this means that if you want me TO review your book you must hand me a copy :-D).
 Follow the link below to search for additional books.

 Conceptual Modeling OF Information Systems by Antoni Olivé